HSHKZ/holbertonschool-zero_day/README.md

 ## Introduction

-This repository is part of the holbertonschool curriculum and is designed to help you understand the basics of version control with Git and GitHub.
+(ENG) : This repository is part of the holbertonschool curriculum and is designed to help you understand the basics of version control with Git and GitHub.
 By the end of this project, you will be able to explain key concepts, work with Git from the command line, and collaborate on projects efficiently.

-Ce référentiel fait partie du programme Holbertonschool et est conçu pour vous aider à comprendre les bases du contrôle de version avec Git et GitHub. À la fin de ce projet, vous serez en mesure d'expliquer les concepts clés, de travailler avec Git depuis la ligne de commande et de collaborer efficacement sur des projets.
+(FRA) : Ce référentiel fait partie du programme Holbertonschool et est conçu pour vous aider à comprendre les bases du contrôle de version avec Git et GitHub. À la fin de ce projet, vous serez en mesure d'expliquer les concepts clés, de travailler avec Git depuis la ligne de commande et de collaborer efficacement sur des projets.

 ## Concepts

-For this project, the following key concepts will be explored:
+(ENG) : For this project, the following key concepts will be explored:

-Pour ce projet, les concepts clés suivants seront explorés:
+(FRA) : Pour ce projet, les concepts clés suivants seront explorés:

 - `Source Code Management (SCM)`: The process of tracking and managing changes to software code.
 - `Gestion du code source (GCS)`: Processus de suivi et de gestion des modifications apportées au code logiciel.